swiftmailer/swiftmailer/doc/installing.rst

 .. note::

     You do not need to place the files inside your web root.
 They only need to be in a place where your PHP scripts can "include" them.

     .. code-block:: bash

-        chrisbook:Swift-4.0.0-dev chris$ rsync -rvz lib d11wtq@swiftmailer.org:swiftmailer
+        $ rsync -rvz lib d11wtq@swiftmailer.org:swiftmailer
         building file list ... done
         created directory swiftmailer
         lib/